 So, when Matt Bielby, founder of SFX, offered me a job back in Bath editing Death Ray, his new pretender to SFX‘s crown, I jumped at the chance (I literally did do a little jump).

 On the other hand, it’s only three feet to my bed.
+And really, me working on my own in an attic is better for everyone concerned.

 Collected here, then, on these pages are some of my journalistic works.
 Enjoy, or not, according to your whim.